 Renal Diabetic Diet Sample Menu

 Below are some of the best foods for diabetics with kidney disease:

 Are grapes bad for kidney disease?
-Red grapes are sweet fruits, appetizing, and provide a ton of nutrition in a small package.
-The fruit contains high amounts of vitamin C, antioxidants referred to as flavonoids, found to lower down inflammation.
+Red grapes are sweet fruits and appetizing.
+And, they provide a ton of nutrition in a small package.
+The fruit contains high amounts of vitamin C and antioxidants (flavonoids).
+These reduce the inflammation.
 In addition, red grapes are rich in a type of flavonoid, resveratrol.
-This compound has been found to benefit cardiac health and guard against mental decline and diabetes.
-They are kidney-friendly, with a half cup (75 grams) consisting of sodium: 1.5 mg, potassium: 144 mg, and phosphorus: 15 mg.
+This compound benefits cardiac health and guard against mental decline and diabetes.
+They are kidney-friendly.
+With a half cup (75 grams) consisting of sodium: 1.5 mg, potassium: 144 mg, and phosphorus: 15 mg.

 Cabbage falls under the class of cruciferous vegetables and is packed with vitamins, minerals, and several plant compounds.
 Also, it is a significant source of vitamins K, C, and B. Moreover, it delivers insoluble fiber (a form of fiber) that keeps the digestive system healthy by supporting regular bowel movements as well as including bulk to stool.
 In addition, cabbage is found to contain low amounts of minerals.
 One cup (around 70 grams) of shredded cabbage consists of sodium: 13 mg, potassium: 119 mg, and phosphorus: 18 mg.

 Cauliflower is a wholesome veggie that is one of the good sources of nutrients, such as vitamins C, K, and folate.
 Also, the veggie is packed with great anti-inflammatory compounds such as indoles and is an outstanding source of fiber.
 One cup (about 124 grams) of cooked cauliflower is composed of sodium: 19 mg, potassium: 176 mg, and phosphorus: 40 mg.